doritoes/AI-PC-Labs/Edge_AI/README.md

 # Edge AI Lab
 The mission in this Lab is to create genuine hands-on experience for technology learners using the learner-friendly NUC PCs.
 This is a good "first AI Lab" that demonstrates the power of the NPU.
 We will compare NPU vs. CPU performance.

+NOTE Intel NPUs currently perform best when accessed directly from Windows.
+The NPU driver support inside the Linux kernel for WSL is still maturing.

 Prerequisites:
 - Window 11 Pro already installed and configured